 Children who run away from home or from care can provide a clear behavioural indication that they are either unhappy or do not feel safe in the place that they are living.
-Research shows that children run away from conflict or problems at home or school, neglect or abuse, or because children are being groomed by predatory individuals who seek to exploit them.
+Research shows that children run away from conflict or problems at home or school, neglect or abuse, or because they are being groomed by predatory individuals who seek to exploit them.
 Many run away on numerous occasions.

-Our school are aware of the Pan-Cheshire Joint Protocol on Children and Young People Who run Away or Go Missing from Home or Care 2017-2019.
-Child Protection and Safeguarding Policy September 2020 The association of chief police officers has provided the following definitions a missing person is: 'Anyone whose whereabouts cannot be established will be considered as missing until located, and their well-being or otherwise confirmed'.
+Our school are aware of the Pan-Cheshire Joint Protocol on Children and Young People Who run Away or Go Missing from Home or Care 2020-2022.

+The association of chief police officers has provided the following definition a missing person is: 'Anyone whose whereabouts cannot be established will be considered as missing until located, and their well-being or otherwise confirmed'.